gioodm/gioodm.github.io/content/authors/admin/_index.md

     awarder: Neo4j
     icon: neo4j
     summary: |
-     Neo4j is a graph database management system that uses graph structures—comprising nodes, edges, and properties—to represent and store data.
+     Neo4j is a graph database management system that uses graph structures — comprising nodes, edges, and properties — to represent and store data.
 It is designed for handling large-scale connected data and is renowned for its high performance and scalability.
      Learning objectives:
       - Understanding graph theory, the fundamentals of graph databases, and their differences from traditional relational databases.
       - Neo4j's architecture and optimised query processing with the Cypher language.